 This course is founded upon a fundamental yet complex question what is history The course investigates this question by examining the various kinds of history witnessing the myriad ways of communicating historical stories and arguments ranging from the scholarly monograph to the town square statue to the museum exhibit and learning how historians of all types actually make history through close rational analysis of historical sources In the process students will learn that history is an ever evolving craft central to the life of every society

 This capstone course requires each student to design and craft his her own written research project In close consultation with the instructor each student will select a topic discover relevant primary and secondary sources evaluate and analyze those sources and develop an argument based paper as a result of that process Class limit 15 students

-HIS ELE - Students may select one History elective.
+HIS ELE - Students may select two 300-level History electives